-Our team gave it their best shot and made some baskets, but we are just no match for the skilled athletes of The Blaze, who ended up winning the game!
-Still, we all had an absolute blast, and it was exciting to get to see everyone in action on the court.
-We are always honored to be a part of this fantastic event, which helps to raise funds to support disabled athletes.
+Our team gave it their best shot and made some baskets.
+However, each year, we know we’re no match for the Oklahoma Blaze.
+They won the game.
+Still, we all had such a fun time.
+We are always proud to be a part of this fantastic event.